Skip to content

 • who finds the subject matter of the contact distressing.

-How do we identify a Vulnerable Person?
+How do we identify vulnerable circumstances?

 • ask us to speak more slowly